 There were strict forms of punishment at the territorial prison.
 One was a ball and chain for those who tried to escape, of which 26 actually did.
 Another was maximum security for some of the troublemakers, but for the real troublemakers, there was a dark cell.

-In the center of the cell, there’s a cage, and the cage was 5 feet high, 10 feet long, and that’s where they kept the troublemakers.
-There were two solid metals doors so there’d be no light whatsoever coming into the cell.
+In the center of the cell, there was a cage, and the cage was 5 feet high, and 10 feet long, and that’s where they kept the troublemakers.
+There were two solid metal doors so there’d be no light whatsoever coming into the cell.
 The only light is from a vent that’s in the center of the room.

 There were some pretty famous faces at Yuma Territorial Prison.

 The most famous male convict was probably Buckskin Frank Leslie, who was a character down in Tombstone, Arizona about the same time Wyatt Earp and his brothers were down there.
 And he was sent to prison for murder.
 The prison even had women convicts.
 The most famous female convict was Pearl Hart, who committed the last stagecoach robbery in Arizona.

 One of my favorite things to stumble across in our travels is how one place we’ve visited ties in with another.
 The Tombstone tie-in to the Yuma Territorial Prison was really interesting.
 Not only Buckskin Frank Leslie had ties to Tombstone.
 John Behan, Former Sheriff of Cochise County, the adversary of Wyatt Earp and Doc Holliday in Tombstone, was a Superintendent at the Prison.

 Once the prison shuttered, it became the temporary home of Yuma Union High School from 1910 to 1914.
 Teachers conducted classes in the cell block area and the school held assemblies in what had been the prison hospital.